mblackstock/node-red-contrib-influxdb/README.md

 The fields and tags to write are in ***msg.payload***.
 If the message is a string, number, or boolean, it will be written as a single field to the specified measurement called *value*.

 >Note: Javascript numbers are *always* written as a float.
-To write an integer type, use a number in a string with an 'i' suffix, for example, to write the integer `1234` use the string `'1234i'`.
+When using the 1.x-flux or 2.0 configuration, you can explicitly write an integer using a number in a string with an 'i' suffix, for example, to write the integer `1234` use the string `'1234i'`.
+This is *not* supported using 1.x configurations; they are written as float values.

 For example, the following flow injects a single random field called `value` into the measurement `test` in the database `aTimeSeries` with the current timestamp.